-DARPA participates in three SBIR announcements and one STTR announcement per year.
-Review the current and past announcements at https://sbir.defensebusiness.org to identify topics of interest.
+Review the current and past announcements at https://www.dodsbirsttr.mil/submissions/login to identify topics of interest.
 On the announcement page you will find the announcement instructions and topics for each DoD Component.
-Use the topic search to filter by component and search by keyword.
+Click on the DARPA tab to find the topics and instructions.
 Be sure to review both the DoD Announcement Instructions and the DARPA-specific Instructions.

 During the announcement period, communication between small businesses and topic authors is highly encouraged.
 During the pre-release period, you may have direct communication with a topic author to ask technical questions about his or her topic.
 Topic author names, phone numbers, and e-mail addresses are listed within each topic.
 For reasons of competitive fairness, direct communication between proposers and topic authors is not allowed during the open announcement period when DoD is receiving proposals.
 However, proposers may still submit written questions about announcement topics through the SBIR/STTR Interactive Topic Information System (SITIS).
 In SITIS, the questioner and respondent are anonymous and all questions and answers are posted electronically for general viewing until the announcement closes.
 All proposers are advised to monitor SITIS during the open announcement period for questions and answers and other significant information relevant to their SBIR/STTR topics of interest.